csuwildcat/interoperable-web-development/best-practices/README.md

 1. Press **F5** to debug the application in Google Chrome.

 	The home page launches in Chrome.
 Hover over the title.
-Notice that the animation does not work like it did in Internet Explorer.
+Notice that the animation does not work like it did in Edge.

 	![Animation not working on Chrome](images/animation-not-working-on-chrome.png?raw=true)